A lot or a little?

 What parents need to know

 Parents need to know that P.D.
 Eastman's Are You My Mother? is a fun and funny tale of a newly hatched baby bird trying to figure out who his mother is.
-Kids eagerly anticipate the baby bird's next move.
-Basic language and humorous illustrations keep the tale's tone light.
+Kids eagerly anticipate the baby bird's next move, as basic language and humorous illustrations keep the tale's tone light.
 Great for beginning readers and/or read-aloud.

 What's the story?